 Due to a number of complications and issues, the park closed in 1980, never to officially reopen again.
-But, today, you can see it, if you're quick.
-We clicked our heals together, and recently returned from a visit to Oz, and we'll tell you how you visit as well.
+But, today, you can see it once a year at a magical event called Autumn in Oz.
+We clicked our heels together, and recently returned from a visit to Autumn in Oz, and we'll tell you AND show you all about it.

-Don't worry, no tornados are involved!
-Well, at least real ones anyway ...
+Don't worry, no tornados, wicked witches or flying monkeys are involved!
+Well, at least real ones ...

 Where is the Land of Oz?

-What remains of the Land of Oz Theme Park, is located at the pinnacle of Beech Mountain NC, near the top of the ski slopes.
-Much of the park's land is now a housing development, but what remains is located on private land, and is well kept, using funds from the yearly special events.
+What remains of the Land of Oz North Carolina Theme Park, is located at the pinnacle of Beech Mountain NC, near the top of the ski slopes.
+Much of the park's land is now a housing development, but what remains is located on private land, and is well-kept, using funds from the yearly special events.

-Elevation of the Park is about 5500 feet, and offers exception views of the surround Blue Ridge Mountains, and while walking down the yellow brick road.
+The elevation of this Wizard of Oz theme park is about 5500 feet and offers exceptional views of the surrounding Blue Ridge Mountains, and while walking down the yellow brick road.